The hard right in Illinois, one year after the Jan. 6 attack

 Election denial.
 Emboldened right wing groups at Chicago area events.
 Some 20 federal prosecutions of Illinoisans in the Capitol on Jan.
 6 with more to likely come.
 Even a member of Congress from Illinois who is planting seeds to cast doubt on the 2022 election results.

-Here’s a review and preview from the Sun-Times journalists who cover the various aspects of the rising right in Illinois and brewing threats to our democracy: Tom Schuba, who reports on right wing movements in the state; Jon Seidel, who follows the federal court cases of the 20 from Illinois facing Jan.
+Here’s a review and preview of the rising right in Illinois and brewing threats to our democracy: Tom Schuba, who has reported on far-right extremism in the state; Jon Seidel, who follows the federal court cases of the 20 from Illinois facing Jan.
 6-related charges and Lynn Sweet in Washington, who tracks the Illinois political fallout.

 During Donald Trump’s presidency, those aligned with extremist groups and the so-called far right became emboldened by his nationalistic leanings and apparent sympathies.